vocdoni/docs/docs/architecture/components/gateway.md

 **Used in:**
 - [Checking a submitted vote](https://docs.vocdoni.io/#/architecture/sequence-diagrams?id=checking-a-submitted-vote)

-### Get Process Result List
+### Get Finalized Process List

-**only available if scrutinizer enabled on the gateway** - scrutinizer is enabled if `results` API is enabled.
-Get a list of the processes indexed by the scrutinizer with **final results**.
-Currently this method returns a non-deterministic set of maximum 64 process ids.
+Get a list of the processes indexed by the scrutinizer with *final results*.
+Currently this method returns a non-deterministic set of 64 process ids at most.

-The `fromId` field can be used to seek an specific position and start from it.
-So if the first call with `fromId` empty returns 64 values, a second call may be done using `fromId`=`lastProcIdReceived` to get the next 64 values.
+The `fromId` field works the same as in [Get Process List](#get-process-list).

 ```json
 {